alexbooth/Crossword-Solver-Prolog/README.md

-Jackson Mandeville
-Theo Chitayat
-Alexander Booth
+Jackson Mandeville, Theo Chitayat, Alexander Booth

 Using Prolog, a language based on propositional logic, we constructed a basic crossword puzzle solver, using a simple natural language processor to understand simple clues.